Social Action

-Social Action (Azione Sociale, AS), previously known as Freedom of Action (Libertà di Azione, LdA), was a national-conservative political party in Italy, founded and led by politician Alessandra Mussolini, who is the granddaughter of Benito Mussolini.
+Social Action (Azione Sociale, AS), previously known as Freedom of Action (Libertà di Azione, LdA), was a neo-fascist political party in Italy, founded and led by politician Alessandra Mussolini, who is the granddaughter of Benito Mussolini.
 The party became a faction within Silvio Berlusconi's People of Freedom party.

 History

 Mussolini, who had been a member of the National Alliance (AN) since its foundation, suddenly left that party on 28 November 2003, following the visit of party leader and the Deputy Prime Minister Gianfranco Fini to Israel, where he described fascism as "the absolute evil" as he apologised for Italy's role as an Axis Power during the Second World War.
 Mussolini however defended the right of Israel to exist and declared that the world "should beg forgiveness of Israel".